aetheric-oss/se-services/docs/conops.md

 `svc-telemetry`:
 - UAM vehicles broadcast telemetry, which is processed and stored by this service.
 - This service may re-broadcast telemetry to clients such as Air Traffic Control (ATC) software.

+`svc-assets`:
+- Operators can register and manage assets on the network.
+  - This may include pricing configurations, usage restrictions, or availability.

 `svc-storage`:
 - Links to multiple storage solutions, paired with specific types of data.